International Boost Self-Esteem Month Resource Guide (2023)

 So how do you break the cycle?
-The first step might be to look to your friends, and, in the spirit of International Boost Self-Esteem Month, consider taking a page or two from our international allies.
+The first step might be to look to your friends and, in the spirit of International Boost Self-Esteem Month, consider taking a page or two from our international allies.

-To boost your self-esteem requires a shift of mindset: limiting self-critical talk and celebrating personal strengths.
+Boosting your self-esteem requires a shift of mindset: limiting self-critical talk and celebrating personal strengths.
 The United Kingdom’s National Health Service recommends recognizing internalized negative thoughts and writing them down on a sheet of paper.
 It then suggests writing down positive attributes about yourself, too.
 This may seem like a small step, but that’s precisely why it works.
 Everyone has a pen and paper, and everyone has positive attributes.
 No excuses.

-The Centre for Critical Interventions, in West Australia, has a comprehensive set of workbooks, information packets, and worksheets available on self-esteem.
+The Centre for Critical Interventions in West Australia has a comprehensive set of workbooks, information packets, and worksheets available on self-esteem.
 Included are tips and methods for recognizing biased expectations, adjusting assumptions, developing balanced core beliefs, and building healthy self-esteem.

 Much of the advice comes down to being intentional about one’s thoughts.
 What are your definitions of success?
 How can you learn from your surroundings?
-What are the sources of negativity in your life, and from where do you draw positivity and strength?
+What are the sources of negativity in your life, and where do you draw positivity and strength?